samyerkes/t4-cli/README.md

 ### Profile

-By default the application will use a profile named, "default."
+You can use multiple instances of T4 by utilizing the profile option.
+By default the application will read your .t4 file and use the configuration under a profile named, "default."

-If you want to use multiple instances of T4 you can define additional profiles in your .t4 file.
-Each profile is defined as:
+Additional profiles can be defined in your .t4 file as:

 ```
 [name]